 - existing readers will revisit your blog, each time advancing on their client journey.

 The more people read your content, the more sales you are going to see.

 #22.
 It helps with Search Engine Optimization (SEO)

 Now let’s talk about the SEO benefits of blogging.

-You want your content to be shown on the first page of Google whenever your audience is looking for topics related to your brand.
+You want your content to appear on the first page of Google whenever your audience is searching for topics related to your brand.
 Otherwise, your content will never be seen (unless you pay to promote it).

-Writing SEO blog posts is a big topic, but the main idea is to write content around the keywords (terms and phrases) your audience is using in their Google searches.
+Writing SEO blog posts is a big topic, but the main idea is to write content around the keywords (terms and phrases) your audience uses in their Google searches.

 This is how insurance companies appear on the first page of Google for searches like “what to do after a car accident”.